-A number of methods have been developed for genome-wide detection of sites of DNA methylation (reviewed recently; (Esteller, 2007; Beck and Rakyan, 2008)).
-Widely used approaches include enzymatic digestion of methylated DNA followed by hybridization to high-density oligonucleotide arrays (Lippman et al., 2005; Martienssen et al., 2005; Vaughn et al., 2007) or two dimensional gel electrophoresis (restriction landmark genomic scanning), and capture of methylated fragments of genomic DNA with methyl-binding domain proteins or antibodies specific to 5-methylcytosine (methylated DNA immunoprecipitation, meDIP), followed by hybridization to arrays (Weber et al., 2005; Keshet et al., 2006; Zhang et al., 2006; Penterman et al., 2007; Zilberman et al., 2007).
-However, methods that rely upon enzyme digestion are confined to recognition elements, and consequently can only interrogate a very small subset of all sites of methylation, or generate DNA probe fragments that are of such length that the precise location of the methylcytosine may not be identifiable.
-Furthermore, techniques such as meDIP that rely on hybridization to oligonucleotide arrays are subject to several limitations including low resolution of detection, difficulty in discrimination of similar sequences, inability to determine the sequence context of DNA methylation sites, requirement for a dedicated array bias toward enrichment of sites containing relatively high levels of cytosine methylation.
+Beck and Rakyan 2008).
+Widely used approaches include enzymatic digestion of methylated DNA followed by hybridization to high-density oligonucleotide arrays (Lippman et al. 2005; Martienssen et al. 2005; Vaughn et al. 2007) or two-dimensional gel electrophoresis (restriction landmark genomic scanning), and capture of methylated fragments of genomic DNA with methylbinding domain proteins or antibodies specific to 5-methylcytosine (methylated DNA immunoprecipitation, MeDIP), followed by hybridization to arrays (Weber et al. 2005; Keshet et al. 2006; Zhang et al. 2006; Penterman et al. 2007; Zilberman et al. 2007).
+However, methods that rely on enzyme digestion are confined to recognition elements and consequently can only interrogate a very small subset of all sites of methylation or generate DNA probe fragments that are of such length that the precise location of the methylcytosine may not be identifiable.
+Furthermore, techniques such as MeDIP that rely on hybridization to oligonucleotide arrays are subject to several limitations including low resolution of detection, difficulty in discrimination of similar sequences, inability to determine the sequence context of DNA methylation sites, requirement for a dedicated array, and bias toward enrichment of sites containing relatively high levels of cytosine methylation.

-Recently, the meDIP approach has been coupled with new sequencing technologies, providing sequence information on the immunoprecipitated DNA fragments, dubbed meDIP-seq (Down et al., 2008).
-This technique has advantages over the use of arrays, such as yielding sequence level information that aids in distinguishing highly similar sequences.
-However, the method largely remains susceptible to the same weaknesses mentioned above that are inherent in the utilization of an antibody or protein to capture large DNA molecules that contain methylation, for example the bias in meDIP toward CpG rich sequences and low sensitivity for low CpG density regions, such as outside CpG islands (Irizarry et al., 2008) (Lister et al., 2008) (Tomazou et al., 2008).
+Recently, the MeDIP approach has been coupled with new sequencing technologies, providing sequence information on the immunoprecipitated DNA fragments, dubbed MeDIP-seq (Down et al. 2008).
+This technique has advantages over the use of arrays, such as yielding sequence-level information that aids in distinguishing highly similar sequences.
+However, the method largely remains susceptible to the same weaknesses mentioned above that are inherent in the utilization of an antibody or protein to capture large DNA molecules that contain methylation, for example, the bias in MeDIP toward CpG-rich sequences and low sensitivity for low CpG density regions, such as outside CpG islands (Irizarry et al. 2008; Lister et al. 2008; Tomazou et al. 2008).

-A breakthrough in the high-resolution detection of DNA methylation was development of "bisulfite conversion" (Frommer et al., 1992), an experimental procedure in which treatment of DNA with sodium bisulfite under denaturing conditions converts cytosines, but not methylcytosines, into uracil via a sulfonation, deamination, desulfonaton reaction.
+A breakthrough in the high-resolution detection of DNA methylation was development of "bisulfite (BS) conversion" (Frommer et al. 1992), an experimental procedure in which treatment of DNA with sodium bisulfite under denaturing conditions converts cytosines, but not methylcytosines, into uracil via a sulfonation, deamination, desulfonation reaction.
 Subsequent synthesis of the complementary strand and sequencing allows determination of the methylation status of cytosines on each strand of the genomic DNA simply by observing whether the sequenced base at a cytosine position is a thymine (unmethylated) or a cytosine (methylated).
-Thus, bisulfite (BS) conversion translates an epigenetic difference into a genetic one, offering an unparalleled assay for studying an epigenetic modification, and it is regarded as the gold-standard method of detecting cytosine methylation.
+Thus, BS conversion translates an epigenetic difference into a genetic one, offering an unparalleled assay for studying an epigenetic modification, and it is regarded as the gold-standard method of detecting cytosine methylation.
 Furthermore, repeatedly sampling a locus by sequencing independent template molecules can provide a digital measurement of the frequency that a cytosine is methylated.